openseadragon/flex-render/CONTRIBUTING.md

 1. Install Node, if you haven't already (available at the link above)
 1. Install the Grunt command line runner (if you haven't already); on the command line, run `npm install -g grunt-cli`
-1. Clone the xORend repository
+1. Clone the Flex Renderer repository
-1. On the command line, go in to the xorend folder
+1. On the command line, go in to the repository folder
 1. Run `npm install`

 You're set, all development dependencies should have been installed and the project built...